Qualitative spatio-temporal constraint satisfaction problems

 Moreover, an important problem is that there has been a profileration of many calculi, varying in topic (mereotopology, absolute orientation, relative orientation) and granularity.
 An research question is how to heterogeneously combine these calculi, such that problems can be modeled using different calculi in an integrated and coherent way.
 More...

-The main insight is that ontologies, MDE models and specifications can be seens as heterogeneous modular logical theories.
+The main insight is that ontologies, MDE models and specifications can be seens as heterogeneous modular logical theories in some logical system, formalised as institution.
 For complex systems, an early formal model can checked early for consistency, resulting in possible design changes – instead of doing this later (which means more involved and costly) in the development.
 We have successfully applied this to ontologies and specifications.
 Currently, this method is being transferred to the modeling language UML.
 A heterogeneous formal semantics will respect the specifics of the different UML diagram types in a better way that existing formal semantics of UML.

 Formal Models of Concept Creation

 How to capture human creativity with the computer?
 Is this possible at all?
 In the EU project “CoInvent: Concept Invention Theory, we study creative analogies and inventions in mathematics and music.
 A starting point is the theory of conceptual blending, which explains how concepts can be combined in new ways in order to form new concepts.
 For example, the complex numbers can be obtained by blending the geometric concept of normed real-valued vector space with the algebraic concept of a field.
 In music,

 different harmonic schemes combined by blending into new ones.
 The Heterogeneous Tool Set, though developed in a completely different context, is a central infrastructure of Coinvent.
 More...